Fair Hiring Guide

 Writing Qualifications (Experience, Skills, Knowledge and Abilities)

 All qualifications should be directly job related and are identified by an analysis of the functions and tasks of a position.
+When writing qualifications, it is critical to remember that they will be an essential tool in the screening and evaluation process.
+Plan ahead how they can be measured in later stages of recruitment.

 Special Conditions of Employment (SCOE) statements are used to define job requirements that must be met by the selected candidate, or must be true about them, to be eligible for the job.
 Therefore physical requirements, special work schedules, required background checks, degree, license and credential requirements, environmental work conditions, etc., should be noted as Special Conditions of Employment on the job description.
 SCOE’s will appear on the job posting and will be discussed with selected candidates prior to employment.